DBraun/ChucKDesigner/README.md

 ### Windows

 Download and unzip the latest Windows [release](https://github.com/DBraun/ChucKDesigner/releases).
 Copy the latest `.dll` files to this project's `Plugins` folder or `%USERPROFILE%/Documents/Derivative/Plugins`.
-Install Python 3.9 to `C:/Python39/` and confirm it's in your system PATH.
+Install [Python 3.9](https://www.python.org/downloads/release/python-3910/) to `C:/Python39/` and confirm it's in your system PATH.
+That's all!

 <details>
-<summary>Building on Windows</summary>
+<summary>Building on Windows (Optional)</summary>
 <br>
 Clone this repository with git.
 Then update all submodules in the root of the repository with <code>git submodule update --init --recursive</code>.
 <br>